Piroska Jancsó-Ladányi: Confessions

 The case was forwarded to the Curia of Hungary on 14 October 1954, during which the defendants maintained their previous testimonies.
 The prosecutor called for a heavier sentence against Borbála Jancsó, on account of her complicity, while Piroska's attorney asked for a pardon, claiming that the girl's upbringing merited leniency.
 When asked to address the court for her last words, Jancsó-Ladányi said that she wished her sentence be changed, despite acknowledging the gravity of her actions, as she wanted to raise her child.
 Following the break before the verdict was announced, Piroska told that she wanted to change some details of her previous testimony, confirming that her mother did indeed know about her deeds, and that for the second murder, she had asked her to "bring one from the market with good clothes and money if possible", while the others were committed due to her need for money and to satisfy her sexual needs.
 She claimed that she was forced into committing more murders, as her mother constantly spent the money on men, confectionaries and alcohol.
 As a result, the Curia reversed the initial sentence of the Szolnok County Court and sentenced both Piroska and Borbála to death, despite no additional evidence being uncovered in the latter's alleged crimes.
 Borbála's sentence was eventually commuted to life imprisonment, after a request for pardon was submitted to the Presidential Council of the Hungarian People's Republic.
-She was initially detained at a prison in Kalocsa, but due to her degrading mental and physical health, she was transferred to the prison hospital in Zalaegerszeg, where she died in the late 1960s.
+She was initially detained at a prison in Kalocsa, but due to her degrading mental and physical health, she was transferred to the prison hospital in Zalaegerszeg.
+Borbála died at Kozma Street Prison in Budapest on 10 March 1969.

 Several world-famous psychiatrists were recorded as attending the court hearings.
 Famous Hungarian actor László Mensáros was also present, as he was interested in the case.